Yash-2403/Car-pooling/README.md

 # Car-pooling
-A car pooling website , with nice interface for the public and private sectors
+A car pooling website , with nice interface for the public and private sectors.

 # Members
  Mihir Modi